bxplpc/120033/readme.md

 very vulnerable.

-Our ultimate goal for all of this has been to influence societal policies towards adoption of halaal manner-of-existence of polyexistentials.
+Our ultimate goal for all of this has been to influence societal policies towards adoption of halaal manner of-existence of polyexistentials.
 We recognize that adoption of such societal policies in America is likely not possible and their adoption in the West is likely very difficult.
 Therefore, we focus on Eastern societies in general and Iran and